Last Updated on 7 January 2026 by Cycloscope

 The TravelMaster series by Santos is a brilliant example of a concept that is well developed in Europe: all-around bicycles capable of great adventure under heavy weight, always handy and reliable for everyday use.

-The Dromedary hump version of the TravelMaster 2.9 adds to the equation the possibility to enjoy MTBiking with few steps, while the TravelMaster 3+ with its compact frame gives you a reactive yet comfortable touring feeling.
+The Dromedary hump version of the TravelMaster 2.9 adds the possibility to enjoy MTBiking with a few steps, while the TravelMaster 3+ with its compact frame gives you a responsive yet comfortable touring feel.

 Check Santos Bikes Official Website